Trending Now

 An NPR investigation lays out over 100 threats that Trump has made in the last few years, ranging from prosecuting political opponents like President Joe Biden to taking away licenses from news outlets like CBS, NBC, and ABC.

-Trump will try to dismantle what he calls the “Deep State” by reviving his infamous “Schedule F,” which would allow him to fire bureaucrats he doesn’t like and hire ones who agree with his policies.
+Concern: Trump will try to dismantle what he calls the “Deep State” by reviving his infamous “Schedule F,” which would allow him to fire bureaucrats he doesn’t like and hire ones who agree with his policies.

-Trump’s new team is much more experienced and ready than they were in 2016, and the agenda for a radical overhaul of the US government will be led by folks like Elon Musk, and Robert F. Kennedy, Jr. While there will be massive deregulation, the biggest concern will be a government that launches investigations into any group that challenges its policy.
+Trump’s new team is much more experienced and ready than they were in 2016, and the agenda for a radical overhaul of the US government will be led by folks like Elon Musk and Robert F. Kennedy Jr. While there will be massive deregulation, the biggest concern will be a government that launches investigations into any group that challenges its policy.

-Mass layoffs in the federal government, overhauls of the Department of Education and the FBI, and legal challenges with multiple news organizations.
+Prediction: Mass layoffs in the federal government, overhauls of the Department of Education and the FBI, and legal challenges with multiple news organizations.

 3. Ukraine

-NATO allies are in no shape to fill the US gap in aid.
-Without US support, Russia – now with the support of North Korean troops – will start to grab more land.
+Concern: NATO allies are in no shape to fill the US gap in aid.
+Without US assistance, Russia — now with the support of North Korean troops — will start to grab more land.
 How far will they go before they make a deal?
 That is up to Trump, but it is bad news for Ukraine.

 4. Mexican Border and the Middle East

-Trump will rapidly end birthright citizenship and begin a massive deportation program of up to 20 million people, which will require building detainment camps.
+Expectation: Trump will rapidly end birthright citizenship and begin a massive deportation program of up to 20 million people, which will require building detainment camps.
 Also, expect the so-called Muslim ban on certain countries to be revived from his first term.

-The American Immigration Council wrote a study saying that the deportation program alone would cost over $315 billion – and be extremely difficult to manage.
-At the height of deportation efforts in recent US history, the country deported approximately half a million people in a single year — and most of those were turned away as they tried to cross, rather than being forced out of the country after they settled.
+The American Immigration Council wrote a study saying that the deportation program would cost over $315 billion and be extremely difficult to manage.
+At the height of deportation efforts in recent US history, the country deported approximately half a million people in a single year — and most of those were turned away as they tried to cross, rather than being forced out of the country after they had settled.
 The long-term impacts of mass deportation on the US economy could add to a crisis.
-“Due to the loss of workers across U.S. industries, we found that mass deportation would reduce the U.S. gross domestic product (GDP) by 4.2 to 6.8 percent,” the AIC wrote.
+“Due to the loss of workers across U.S. industries, we found that mass deportation would reduce the U.S. gross domestic product (GDP) by 4.2 to 6.8 percent,” according to the AIC.
 “It would also result in significant reduction in tax revenues for the U.S. government.
 In 2022 alone, undocumented immigrant households paid $46.8 billion in federal taxes and $29.3 billion in state and local taxes.
 Undocumented immigrants also contributed $22.6 billion to Social Security and $5.7 billion to Medicare.”

 On the Middle East

-Trump is a strong supporter of the policies of Israeli Prime Minister Benjamin Netanyahu and his fight against Iran and proxies Hamas and Hezbollah.
+Expectation: Trump is a strong supporter of the policies of Israeli Prime Minister Benjamin Netanyahu and his fight against Iran and proxies Hamas and Hezbollah.
 Trump will tell Bibi that he has a clear road ahead to finish the war — though what that means strategically remains unclear — but he will likely demand that the heavy fighting stop before the inauguration.
 Trump wants to fulfill his promise to end the war in Gaza and, in the process, defeat Iran’s Jihadist allies and ambitions.

 Trump’s greatest foreign policy accomplishment in his first term was the Abraham Accords, in which both Bahrain and the United Arab Emirates recognized Israel’s sovereignty and established full diplomatic relations.
 Could his hard line on Iran build on this and turn the terrible war into a larger peace?
 That is the hope.

-The biggest issue is that Trump’s unfettered support for Netanyahu will encourage Bibi to double down on his most aggressive strategic goals and undermine any possibility for a two-state solution by continuing massive bombardments in Gaza and Lebanon and by moving more settlers into the West Bank.
+Concern: The biggest issue is that Trump’s unfettered support for Netanyahu will encourage Bibi to double down on his most aggressive strategic goals and undermine any possibility for a two-state solution by continuing massive bombardments in Gaza and Lebanon and by moving more settlers into the West Bank.
 It could trigger a major war with Iran and light up the entire region.
 It could also push the Iranians to finally build a nuclear bomb, which would incentivize the US to take military action.

 5. Pomp and Partisanship